Frequently Asked Questions

 For large feet (up to size 16) – we recommend https://www.leisurepro.com/p-scpfg/scubapro-go-travel-fin

-• buoyancy – its safer and easier to be still in the water around the whales wearing a buoyant garment – like a neoprene vest or t-shirt or a wetsuit (short or long – depending on whether you feel the cold).
+buoyancy – its safer and easier to be still in the water around the whales wearing a buoyant garment – like a neoprene vest or t-shirt or a wetsuit (short or long – depending on whether you feel the cold).
 It will keep you afloat on the surface without any effort and allows free movement in the water.
+You can hire our sleeveless zip-up vests for $30 - see photo - order them in our booking system once you have booked your tour.
+We have sizes from XS - XXXL

-• Water temperature is 24/26 degrees but we DO recommend, if you easily get cold, to bring a 3mm wetsuit (even in Tahiti!)
+Water temperature is 24/26 degrees but we DO recommend, if you easily get cold, to bring a 3mm wetsuit (even in the tropics!)

-• If you are bringing a Go-Pro – short handle pole is the best! – a headstrap doesnt work and a long-pole is not permitted!
+If you are bringing a Go-Pro – short handle pole ONLY! – a head-strap doesn't work and a long-pole is not permitted!

 Latest iPhone or Samsung with the latest under-water housing, a compact camera with excellent lenses and uw housing are other excellent options.